Two's complement: Comparison (ordering)

-Two's complement and 2-adic numbers
+Two's complement and numbers

 In a classic HAKMEM published by the MIT AI Lab in 1972, Bill Gosper noted that whether or not a machine's internal representation was two's-complement could be determined by summing the successive powers of two.
 In a flight of fancy, he noted that the result of doing this algebraically indicated that "algebra is run on a machine (the universe) which is two's-complement."

 Gosper's end conclusion is not necessarily meant to be taken seriously, and it is akin to a mathematical joke.
 The critical step is "...110 = ...111 − 1", i.e., "2X = X − 1", and thus X = ...111 = −1.
 This presupposes a method by which an infinite string of 1s is considered a number, which requires an extension of the finite place-value concepts in elementary arithmetic.
-It is meaningful either as part of a two's-complement notation for all integers, as a typical 2-adic number, or even as one of the generalized sums defined for the divergent series of real numbers 1 + 2 + 4 + 8 + ···.
+It is meaningful either as part of a two's-complement notation for all integers, as a typical 2-adic number, or even as one of the generalized sums defined for the divergent series of real numbers 1 + 2 + 4 + 8 + ⋯.
 Digital arithmetic circuits, idealized to operate with infinite (extending to positive powers of 2) bit strings, produce 2-adic addition and multiplication compatible with two's complement representation.
 Continuity of binary arithmetical and bitwise operations in 2-adic metric also has some use in cryptography.